-Distance Education - Courses offered to students via the Internet.
+Distance Education - Courses offered either completely via the Internet or through a blend of traditional class meetings and an online component.

 FACTS - The deferred payment plan is administered through the FACTS website.
 Students can use during the Fall and Spring semesters only.